The Best Car Insurance in Alaska for 2022

 USAA policies are limited to military members and their families

 USAA offers some of the cheapest policies as well as the best service in Alaska.
 The insurer also has one of the best reputations in the country.

 Some of the coverages and discounts offered by USAA include:

-- Accident forgiveness coverage: This is provided to policyholders who remain accident-free for at least five years.
-This means that if you get involved in your first at-fault accident within this period, you will not be charged an additional premium on your car insurance.
+- Accident Forgiveness Coverage: This is provided to policyholders who remain accident-free for at least five years.
+It means that if you get involved in your first at-fault accident within this period, you will not be charged an additional premium on your car insurance.

-- Rideshare insurance: This is for individuals whose standard coverage does not include rideshare insurance.
-This coverage provides protection for Uber and Lyft drivers.
+- Rideshare Insurance: This is for individuals whose standard coverage does not include rideshare insurance.
+This provides protection for Uber and Lyft drivers.

 Best Car Insurance in Alaska for Those With New Cars